citypay/php-sdk/README.md

 ### Direct Request **Pre-authorised** transaction process

-The pre-authorised transaction is performed in essentially the same was as an **Authorise and Complete** transaction: whether a transaction is performed as a pre-authorised transaction, or as an **Authorise and Complete** transaction is determined by configuration of the Merchant profile by the Service Provider.
+The pre-authorised transaction is performed in essentially the same as an "_**Authorise and Complete**_" transaction.
+Whether a transaction is performed as a pre-authorised transaction, or as an _**Authorise and Complete**_ transaction is determined by configuration of the Merchant profile by the Service Provider.

 ### Direct Request **Complete** transaction process